harmonie-durrant/mytodo/README.md

 ```

 4. Import the database schema:
-Create a file named **epytodo.sql** and write the database schema according to the provided instructions.
+Create a file called `epytodo.sql` and write the database schema according to the provided instructions.
 Import the file into your MySQL server.

 5. Start the server:
 ```bash